Coronavirus guidance for children with cancer

-The JCVI recommendation for vaccination is for children 12 years and older who have an increased risk of serious COVID-19 infection.
-Children with cancer have a low risk of serious infection and if they have completed treatment with standard chemotherapy more than 6 months ago, their immune system is likely to have recovered and therefore should not be an increased risk.
+Children with cancer have a low risk of serious infection and if they have completed treatment with standard chemotherapy more than 6 months ago, their immune system is likely to have recovered and therefore should mount an immune response against the vaccine.
 However, there are exceptions to this – including all children and young people who have received a bone marrow transplant (autograft or allograft) and other children who may have ongoing immunosuppression.
 Please speak to your treating team for further guidance on this.

 Where can I find more specific guidance regarding my child who has received or is due to receive a donor bone marrow (stem cell) transplant?

 The Bone Marrow Transplant Group have been collecting data across Europe about COVID-19 in children who have had a donor bone marrow (stem cell) transplant.
 Specific information about transplant patients can be found here.